 Every time I hear this, I don’t know how much of it I can accept, because it always sounds to me like a clever wiggle away from a serious challenge.
 I can see how it may be liberating, in a way, to willingly follow certain restrictive rules; living freely requires making choices, which is a lot of work.
 It implies thinking about reasons and consequences and requires taking responsibility for a decision, under the threat of (human) punishment or regret.
 Following (divine) rules without questioning them, in other words giving up (even willingly) the exercise of one’s own practical free will in the conduct of daily life, could be a way of simplifying one’s mental workload by subtracting oneself from the need to think about certain decisions.
 This is what Barry Schwartz calls “second order decision” – religion gives you a set of rules that you follow automatically, thus freeing your mind to focus on other things.
 And, at face value, this is fine.
 In more secular scenes, actually, many people do this very same thing to good effect.
 Successful businessmen such as Steve Jobs or Mark Zuckerberg have been known to stick to one outfit so that their brains are free from the need to think about something as inconsequential as what clothes to wear, liberating those particular brain cells so that they can be dedicated to more important matters.
 Even President Obama remarked: “You’ll see I wear only grey or blue suits.
 Because I have too many other decisions to make.
 You need to focus your decision-making energy.
 You can’t be going through the day distracted by trivia.”

 So in principle, I can understand the usefulness of religion in this regard, but what bothers me still with many of the rules that religions offer to take care of are the reasons behind each choice they claim to settle.
 For instance, a common rule for Jews and Muslims is “No pork.”
 To which I automatically think: fine, but why?
 Sure, your mind is free from ever having to ponder “Should I eat pork or X,” but there are hardly any good sanitary reasons nowadays to not eat pork.
 That’s not to say there aren’t any good reasons not to eat pork; if the religious rationale was more in tune with ethical claims about animal welfare, then I would have more sympathy for the aversion to pork, but then consistency would require going all the way and becoming fully vegan (which is something I am completely conflicted about, because my culture and culinary preferences clash with my ethical reasoning, leaving me in a rather unsavory position).
-I’m aware of course that I’m arguing myself into a corner here because faith by definition is the irrational act of believing without evidence, and that religious following doesn’t rest on the reasons behind each belief and practice, but on the whole experience and all subsequent benefits, such as having an answer to existential questions or the sense of belonging to a community.
+I’m aware of course that I’m arguing myself into a corner here because faith is by definition impervious to rational criticism insofar as it is believing something without evidence, and that religious following doesn’t rest on the reasons behind each belief and practice, but rather on the whole experience and all subsequent benefits, such as having an answer to existential questions or the sense of belonging to a community.

 However, I stand by my reliance on reasons, because they are truly what matters most.
 “Why?” is a question we should all continuously ask about everything, including the answers we are offered in return.
-After all, we are all naturally endowed with this desire for justification: just think of kids who will naturally keep on questioning adults with endless curiosity and skepticism, asking “but why?” to every one of their explanations until they are met with an exhausted "Because that's how it is!".
-While this may be annoying for the explainer, it is the indication that we as a species are configured to question the world and to then only buy an explanation that we worked for and earned, not one that was just freely given to us.
+After all, we are all naturally endowed with this desire for justification: just think of kids who will naturally keep on questioning adults with endless curiosity and skepticism, asking “but why?” to every one of their explanations until they are met with an exhausted "Because I said so!".
+While this may be annoying for the explainer, it is the healthy indication that we as a species are configured to question the world and to then only buy an explanation that we worked for and earned, not one that was just freely given to us.